ipr-cnrs/sssd/README.md

 Please see default value by Operating System file in [vars][vars directory] directory.

 * **sssd_pkg_list** : The list of packages to install to provide `sssd`.
+  * Be careful, `sssd` may need additional packages to be able to establish a TLS connection to a LDAP/AD/… server (such as `ca-certificates`,…).

 ## Example Playbook